Alan Mehdizadeh

 Alan Mehdizadeh (الان مهدیزاده; born 4 September 1982) is a British-Iranian actor, appearing on stage and screen.
-He has recently played the role of Monk in Graham Moore's The Outfit.
+He notably played the role of Monk in Graham Moore's The Outfit, and the Harkonnen Weapon Master in Dune: Part Two opposite Austin Butler.
 He played the role of Don in the West End musical, Kinky Boots.

 He is also a talent agent, and runs London-based agency Avenue Agents.

 Early life

 Alan Mehdizadeh was born in Hastings, East Sussex.
 His father is Iranian, and his mother is English.
 He is the eldest of 4 siblings.

 His early career started at the Questors Theatre in Ealing, where he appeared in a youth production of 'Godspell', when he was 14.
 He then went on to perform at the Regent's Park Open Air Theatre in a production of 'Watership Down', where he played Cowslip.
 He also regularly appeared in popular BBC children's programme 'Grange Hill'.

 Education

 Mehdizadeh graduated from the University of Wales, Aberystwyth in 2007 (where he read Drama).

 Whilst studying, he also founded the long-running Curtain Call Musical Theatre Society.
 In 2016 the company celebrated its 10th birthday with a gala performance at which Mehdizadeh gave a speech, and sung.

 Other educational institutions attended include Richmond Upon Thames College, and Drayton Manor High School.
 At high school he appeared in school shows with actors such as Adebayo Bolaji, Sian Clifford, and Anthony Welsh.